mishawagon/ViralVote/README.md

-# AR game for the browser that plays with the issues of voting during the pandemic
+# AR game for the browser that plays with the issues surrounding voting during the pandemic

 ![Image of Viral Vote Virus](http://caitlinandmisha.com/viralvote/textures/Covid19-2.png)